vibbits/gentle-hands-on-python/src/03_Functions.md

 The "combining parts" of programs are called "functions".
 These are equivalent to mathematical functions but we will not use any more mathematical analogies here.
 Functions can be _defined_, _applied_ (or _used_, _called_), or _composed_.

----

-### Exercise 3-1: Computational thinking

-Describe, using plain natural language, how to draw a triangle.
-Try to break down your instructions into simpler parts and notice the potential ambiguities.
-Also notice that the _ordering_ of instructions is important.
-If possible, use these instructions on a friend.

----

 ## Function Application

 You can think of a function as a mystery box.
 At the top is an opening for you to put things into it.
 The mystery box transforms anything you put into it